CloudLabs-Samples/EduLabs/DevOps/Kubernetes/HOL-step-by-step3.md

 # Exercise 3: Using a service to expose Your App

-In this Exercise, we are going to learn about **Service** in Kubernetes, understand how to label objects related to a service, expose an application outside a Kubernetes cluster and using a service.
+In this exercise, we are going to learn about **Service** in Kubernetes, understand how to label objects related to a service, expose an application outside a Kubernetes cluster and using a service.

 A Kubernetes service is a logical abstraction for a deployed group of pods in a cluster which all perform the same function.